ammarhakim/ammar-simjournal/je/je34/je34-linear-dispersion.rst

 no need to directly find complex nonlinear polynomial roots or even formulate the dispersion relation explicitly.
 I note that this technique was described in my 2008 paper on the ten-moment model [Hakim2008]_.
-Since then, it has been signifianctly developed and used by Hausheng Xie and others.
+Since then, it has been significantly developed and used by Hausheng Xie and others.
 See, for example [Xie]_ and references therein.
 As far as I know, however, the inclusion of the ten-moment model and Landau closures is unique to Gkeyll.